-Parameter Default Value Description -o oroperation -s orstate -a oraddress -p orport -g orgroupname -P orpassword get-state None 127.0.0.1 5701 dev dev-pass Executes a cluster-wide operation.
-Operation can be get-state, change-state, shute Updates the state of the cluster to a new state.
-New state can be active, no_migratic Defines the IP address of a cluster member.
-If you want to manage your cluster remote Defines on which port Hazelcast is running on the local or remote machine.
-The defau Defines the name of a cluster group which is used for a simple authentication.
-Please se Defines the password of a cluster group.
-Please see the Creating Cluster Groups section -v orversion None Defines the cluster version to change to.
-To be used in conjunction with change-clust or using the REST API.
-Please see the Hot Restart section and Using REST API for Cluster Management section.
+Parameter Default Value Description -o oroperation get-state Executes a cluster-wide operation.
+Operation can be get-state, change-state, shutdown, force-start, get-cluster-version -s orstate None and change-cluster-version.
+Updates the state of the cluster to a new state.
+New state can be active, no_migration, frozen, passive.
+This is used with the operation change-state.
+This parameter has no default value; when you use this, you -a oraddress 127.0.0.1 should provide a valid state.
+Defines the IP address of a cluster member.
+If you want to manage your cluster remotely, you should use this parameter to provide the IP address of a member to this script. -p orport 5701 Defines on which port Hazelcast is running on the local or remote machine.
+The default value is 5701. -g orgroupname dev Defines the name of a cluster group which is used for a simple authentication.
+Please see the Creating Cluster Groups section. -P orpassword dev-pass Defines the password of a cluster group (valid for Hazelcast releases older than 3.8.2).
+Please see the Creating Cluster Groups section. -v orversion None Defines the cluster version to change to.
+To be used in conjunction with change-cluster-version operation.